nussl/cookiecutter/{{cookiecutter.repo_name}}/README.md

 reusable fashion.
 There are 5 main functions whose arguments are all configured with gin:

-1. `train`: This function will train a model.
-This needs datasets (see `wham/wham8k.gin` for an example), and model and training parameters (see `wham/exp/dpcl.gin` for an example).
+1. `instantiate`: This function instantiates an experiment by compiling a gin config file on the fly, possibly sweeping across some hyperparameters, and writing it all to an output directory.
+This *must* be called first.
-2. `cache`: This function takes the datasets and caches them to the desired location.
+2. `train`: This function will train a model.
+This needs datasets (see `wham/wham8k.gin` for an example), and model and training parameters (see `wham/exp/chimera.gin` for an example).
-3. `evaluate`: This function evaluates a separation algorithm on the test dataset.
+3. `cache`: This function takes the datasets and caches them to the desired location.
-4. `instantiate`: This function instantiates an experiment by compiling a gin config file on the fly, possibly sweeping across some hyperparameters, and writing it all to an output directory.
+4. `evaluate`: This function evaluates a separation algorithm on the test dataset.
 5. `analyze`: This analyzes the experiment after evaluation.
 Spits out a report card with the metrics.